 Scaling Up: Why Women-Owned Businesses can Recharge the Global Economy, Ernst & Young, 2009 - The report makes a business case for supporting women entrepreneurs as means to driving economic growth.
 It highlights gender-specific obstacles when it comes to doing business including examples for discriminatory laws.

 Public Private Partnerships – Promoting Gender Equity – The Gender and Growth Assessment for Uganda, Gender Entrepreneurship Markets (GEM) initiative of the International Finance Corporation (IFC) - Summary of the results of a Gender and Growth Assessment (GGA) that was undertaken at the request of Uganda's Minister of Finance and sought to find out the constraints Ugandan women entrepreneurs face.

 3. Inclusion of Women Entrepreneurs through PPP Contracts

 Compared to traditional public works projects there is scope in PPP contracts for the promotion of female education, employment or the inclusion of female-headed businesses.
 While clear targets or quota for the employment of women - in particularly in construction jobs - can be used to support income-generating opportunities amongst women, PPP contracts can also be drafted in a way that ensures that supply and associated contracts are awarded to, or are at least available to women-owned enterprises.
-The publication Gender Impact of Public-Private Partnerships – Literature Review Synthesis Report gives several examples where women were successfully included in PPP projects.

 4. Sample Project Document